psj-labs/Network-Labs/Routing Protocols/IGP/README.md

-# IGP
+# IGP (Interior Gateway Protocol)

-This covers IGP among the various routing protocols
+IGP is a routing protocol used within a network’s own Autonomous System (AS), allowing internal routers to automatically calculate and exchange routing information.